 Braves' Austin Riley: Goes deep again

-Riley went 2-for-3 with a two-run home run in a 4-3 victory against the Brewers on Saturday.
+Riley went 3-for-6 with a home run and three RBI in an extra-innings win against the Giants on Thursday.

-The magical start to Riley's MLB career continued Saturday night.
-He singled in the second and then the Braves took the lead on his homer during the sixth.
-It's still a very small sample size, but Riley is 8-for-15 (.533) with three extra-base hits, including two homers, to begin his MLB career.
-It's hard to imagine him hitting any better in his first four games.
+Riley smoked a two-run shot to center field off reliever Tony Watson in the eighth inning to tie the game at four.
+Five innings later, he drove home the winning run with an RBI single.
+The talented freshman has gotten off to a blazing hot start in the majors, setting a Braves rookie record by hitting his fifth home run in only his ninth game.
+He also boasts an incredible .389/.421/.833 slash line with 12 runs batted in.

 More News